canopas/android-developer-roadmap-2023/README.md

 ### Practicle 28
 #### Create Stand Up! application
 * Remind users to stand up and walk around every fifteen minutes.
+* The app will have a one Activity
+  - Add Toggle button to turn alarm on and off
+  - Add option to set reminder start time
+    - Open Timepicker to select reminder start time
 * The application should display a notification when fifteen minutes have passed since the last reminder.
-* The app should have a toggle button that allows users to turn the alarm on and off.
 * Use the Android AlarmManager to schedule reminder notifications.

 # Android Service